ItsMacs/Blacksmith/README.md

 # Blacksmith

-Plugin made for a client
+Plugin made for a customer